jhupiterz/research-analytics/CONTRIBUTING.md

 1. Responsivness of the app
 2. App's design and internal CSS stylesheet
+3. Adding code tests and ensure high coverage
-3. Improving the code's performance (more elegant and shorter code)
+4. Improving the code's performance (more elegant and shorter code)